Amit-Gupta26/BlueComm/README.md

 I'm planning to put this project on Gradle when it be ready to be used.

 ## Feature
-- Use BlueComm to get device and menage bluetooth state:
+- Use BlueComm to get device and manage bluetooth state:

 		BlueComm.getInstance().getPairedDevice();
         BlueComm.getInstance().getReachableDevice();

--
+- Use BlueCommDevice to connect device and manage device:

+		BlueCommDevice.pairDevice();
+		BlueCommDevice.connect();
+		BlueCommDevice.send(String msg);

 - Enable bluetooth on device ( Don't forget to ask user before open bluetooth ! ):